tytydraco/yessleep/out/Floaters.md

 Her skin was mottled, the color of rotten grapes.
 It seemed a size too big.
 Those deep, deep pits where her eyes had been were fixed on me.
 Her face was different somehow.
 A smile slashed across it, I’d never seen her smile like that.
 The corners of her mouth twisted up into cruel points.
 Like she was laughing at me.
 Like I was the punchline to a sick joke.

 I fell back.
-My hand hit the tall man’s pistol and sent it skittering sideways under a lamp.
+My hand hit the tall man’s pistol and sent it skittering sideways, under the glow of a lamp.
 Light bounced off the black metal and the gun gleamed like smiling teeth.
 The whole world was laughing.
 I went cold, and heavy.
 My blood was lead.
 I was tired.
 Tired to the bone.
 The noise outside was getting louder.
 My hand scrabbled at the floor till it closed around the pistol.
 I made sure not to look.

 …

 You’re inside now.
 I hear boots down the hall.
 You’ll be here soon.

 Whatever you do, don’t let me see you.
 They’ll still be in me after I’m gone.
-But I’ll put up a barricade, and slide this under the door.
+But I’ll put up a barricade and slide this under the door.
 Hope that whoever finds it listens.

 Please listen.
 Please.

 And maybe, if everything ends up alright, you could try to remember me.

 END OF RECORDING